blackbaud/skyux-docs/content/components/omnibar/index.md

   -  blackbaud-test.com
 - `tenantId` &mdash; When a user has access to multiple databases for a product, the omnibar may show the current database name to provide context.
 If this database is well-known from the Application Lookup Service, then providing the omnibar with the current tenant ID will let it match up the current context with that well-known link and know what database name to show.
 Alternatively, if the tenant ID cannot be matched or is not provided, the omnibar can be provided with a database name directly and it may display that.
 - `url` &mdash; Specifies the URL for the omnibar service JavaScript widget.
-- `userLoaded` &mdash; Specifies a function to be called after loading the current user profile information.
+- `userLoaded` &mdash; Specifies a function to be called after loading the current user profile.
 The function is passed a user object that contains the following properties:
   - `id` &mdash; The user ID for the Unique Authentication Service.
 If the user is not logged in, this property is null.
   - `emailAddress` &mdash; The user's email address.
 If the user is not logged in, this property is null.
   - `firstName` &mdash; The user's first name.
 If the first name is unknown, the property may be null.